 So where a task involves conversing with your customers with a level of empathy, or recognizing and understanding nuance, that’s probably not the best place to deploy your ML resources.

-5. Create clear guardrails to keep AI in its lane
+5. Create clear guardrails to keep AI customer service in its lane

-The nature of ML is that you’re not explicitly programming everything it does.
+The nature of customer service AI is that you’re not explicitly programming everything it does.
 But it does place the onus on you to install guardrails around the technology, to make sure it doesn’t surprise you in a costly way.

-Put reasonable constraints on what ML can do automatically, or thresholds for when a human should be alerted to confirm that a specific behavior is acceptable.
+Put reasonable constraints on what AI powered customer service can do automatically, or thresholds for when a human should be alerted to confirm that a specific behavior is acceptable.
 For example, if a customer is reaching out about a serious accident or a bereavement in the family.
 These customers should be flagged to bypass your automation and go straight to a human agent to handle them with the delicacy they require.

-At Gladly, for example, we take a four-step approach to AI in Answers Suggestions:
+At Gladly, for example, we take a four-step approach to customer service AI in Answers Suggestions:

 - We start by suggesting actions to agents, streamlining customer service while keeping a human in the loop.